sekrit-twc/znedi3/readme.rst

 Description
 ===========

-znedi3 is a CPU-optimized version of nneedi
+znedi3 is a CPU-optimized version of nnedi.

 nnedi3 is an intra-field only deinterlacer.
 It takes a frame, throws away one field, and then interpolates the missing pixels using only